Skagway, Alaska: Transportation

-Skagway Airport receives service from two bush carriers: Alaska Seaplanes, and Air Excursions.
+Skagway Airport receives service the city with commercial airline service on:Alaska Seaplanes (not to be confused with Alaska Airlines).

 Media

 Local radio and newspapers

 Skagway is served by its local semimonthly newspaper, The Skagway News, as well as regional public radio station KHNS, which has its principal studios in nearby Haines but also has studios and programs based in Skagway.
 Juneau radio station KINY operates a translator in Skagway which serves the entire town.

 Skagway also receives copies of the free regional newspaper Capital City Weekly.

 Featured in media

-Skagway and the surrounding goldfields in 1897-8 is the main setting for George Markstein's 1978 novel 'Tara Kane′, which also features fictionalised versions of Jefferson 'Soapy' Smith and his gang, along with photographer Eric A. Hegg (called Ernst Hart in the novel).
+Skagway and the surrounding goldfields in 1897–1898 is the main setting for George Markstein's 1978 novel 'Tara Kane′, which also features fictionalised versions of Jefferson 'Soapy' Smith and his gang, along with photographer Eric A. Hegg (called Ernst Hart in the novel).

 In the Three Stooges short In the Sweet Pie and Pie, Skagway receives a humorous mention: "Edam Neckties, with three convenient locations: Skagway, Alaska; Little America; and Pago Pago."

 Skagway is a featured setting in the 1946 film Road to Utopia, starring Bob Hope and Bing Crosby.

-In Jack London's short story "The Unexpected," the main characters spend the winter of 1897–98 in "the mushroom outfitting-town of Skaguay" before moving on to stake a gold-mining claim elsewhere.
+In Jack London's short story "The Unexpected," the main characters spend the winter of 1897–1898 in "the mushroom outfitting-town of Skaguay" before moving on to stake a gold-mining claim elsewhere.

 Skagway is featured in the 1955 Western The Far Country, directed by Anthony Mann.

 Skagway is a town featured in the computer game The Yukon Trail.